awnto/rinix/README.md

 for audio,mic we use pulseaudio modules

-for video output you can use vnc client we are currenty working on native video output without using tcp,sockets and android cam as webcam
+for video output you can use vnc client we are currenty working on native video output and android cam as webcam

 Features :-